jarkaK/toggl_billable/README.md

      require 'toggl_client'
      TogglClient::Client.start(TOGGL_API_TOKEN)

+### Item Format

+Item is returned in following format.
+Format customisation is planned as a new feauture.

+      {
+        task: task,
+        amount: 7.5,
+        unit: hours
+      }

+### Get items

 ## Contribution
 Contribution is highly welcomed.
 Fork the repo, create a feature branch, create a pull request.